gaojunxuan/chrom_mini_graph/README.md

 ### simpilified_mini_graph.csv

 This is a simplified version of the full_mini_graph.csv file.
+Linear paths are shortened.

 ### serialized_mini_graph.json